2023 Best Value Visual & Performing Arts Bachelor's Degree Schools in the Great Lakes Region

 Full Visual & Performing Arts at University of Akron Main Campus Report

-University of Wisconsin - Green Bay came in at #12 in this year’s edition of the Best Value Visual & Performing Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
-UW - Green Bay is a moderately-sized public school located in the midsize city of Green Bay.
+University of Wisconsin - Green Bay ranked #12 on this year’s Best Value Visual & Performing Arts Bachelor’s Degree Schools in the Great Lakes Region list.
+UW - Green Bay is a medium-sized public school located in the medium-sized city of Green Bay.

 Out-of-state tuition fees for undergraduate students at UW - Green Bay are $16,091 per year.